D2L Gradebook Tips: Setup, Manage, Export, & Print Grades

 Step 2: Final Grade Released - Display the “Calculated Final Grade” in order to show the system calculated grade, which updates as grades are entered.
 If you decide later to adjust grades, you can change the setting to show the “Adjusted Final Grade.”
 The Adjusted Final Grade requires manual updating, so it is best to wait until the end of the course, if used.
 Choose "Automatically release final grade" if you want students to see the calculated grade (overall score earned so far).
 Otherwise, they will only see points for each item until you release the overall grade.

 Step 4: The percentage scheme shows the percent score (i.e., 4/5 as 80%) when scheme is selected to display.
 Other Schemes can be added such as a 4.0 grading scale.
 See the Schemes tab to setup a grading scale.

 Step 5: The "Managing View" is the instructor view of grades.

-Step 6: The Student View Display Options.
+Step 6: Student View Display Options.
 Determine how you want scores displayed to students.
 The Final Grade Calculation option is not the same as releasing final grades.
 It shows a small calculator with scores used for their grade.

 2. Gradebook Settings: The “Settings" area repeats many of the Wizard steps with some additional features.
 Checking the box to repeat the Final Calculated Grade at the start of the user list is helpful so you won't need to scroll horizontally to the end of the spreadsheet.
 This setting is user specific and won’t affect other instructor views in the course.

 3. Manage Grades: Select "Manage Grades" to create New > Categories and Items.
-For Items, choose "Numeric" to assign points in most cases.
+For Items, choose "Numeric" to assign points (this is used in most cases).
 Use the pull-down menu next to the category or item title to edit, grade, or view statistics.

-To make multiple edits, select multiple items (or select all) and click “Bulk Edit.”
-This is a great feature to use for entering short names, which will make your spreadsheet view more compact.
+Bulk Edit - To make multiple edits, select items (or select all) and click “Bulk Edit.”
+This is a great feature to check all values and for entering short names, which will make your spreadsheet view more compact.
 Students never see the short names.
 They view the long grade item names in a vertical grades list.

 When creating categories for a weighted gradebook, it is important to choose a distribution option.
-In most cases, select to distribute the weights by points or evenly across all items.
+Edit each category and select to distribute the weights by points or evenly across all items.

 For a points based gradebook, it is best to uncheck “Distribute points” unless you want to drop the lowest grade(s).